- In what ways did the development of modern Germany differ from that of other Western nations (if at all)?

 - Why has modern German history been so contested?

 - What role does memory and memorialisation play in modern German history?

-- Robert Von Friedeburg, 'Origins of Modern Germany' in Helmut Walser Smith (ed.), The Oxford Handbook of Modern German History (OUP, 2013).
+- Helmut Walser Smith, 'Introduction' in Helmut Walser Smith (ed.), The Oxford Handbook of Modern German History (OUP, 2013).